My Healing Journey

 Several years later, I had severe, prolonged pain from whiplash injuries related to an auto accident.
 I'm usually very optimistic, grounded, resilient & resourceful, but navigating that experience was beyond my coping skills.
 After six months, another friend reminded me about reiki.
 This time, with only one reiki session, I was restored to my emotional center.
 It didn’t heal the physical issues, but being recentered enabled me to deal with the pain and begin to move forward again.

-Returning to reiki happened not long after I’d moved into that apartment with my kitties.
-As I mentioned, it was stressful for all of us, but they were impacted even more than I was.
+Returning to reiki happened not long after I’d moved into a new apartment with my kitties (both have passed on).
+As I mentioned (in the animal session part of the About Rachel page), the move was stressful for all of us, but they were impacted even more than I was.
 I asked the practitioner if I could bring them in for a session, and she agreed.
 Like me, they both responded incredibly well to their first sessions, but needed a few follow-ups to stay centered.

 It wasn’t long before I decided to learn reiki.
 At first, it was only for myself, my kitties, our home, and my loved ones.
 I did daily sessions on my kitties and our new home.
 I also did daily treatments on my neck for pain (little did I know that reiki was working to heal my thyroid too!

 Then, nearly a decade into my practice – a plot twist.
 Significant smoke exposure from a wildfire triggered an autoimmune issue that causes inflammation in nearly every organ and system of the body.
 So far, there’s a differential diagnosis is Mast Cell Activation Syndrome (MCAS).
-If you haven’t needed to speak doctor, that means there’s no ‘official’ diagnosis via bloodwork or biopsy results, but my symptoms all point in that direction, and I’m responding to MCAS-related therapies.
+If you haven’t needed to speak 'doctor,' that means there’s no official diagnosis via bloodwork or biopsy results; however, my symptoms all point in that direction, and I’m responding to MCAS-related therapies.

 Reiki has been a wonderful and powerful resource for reducing the illness’ pain, inflammation, and other symptoms, as well as managing the side effects from certain medications.
 It also helps me to stay emotionally centered (or brings me back to my center on the rougher symptom days).

 That said, I’m also aware that something being possible doesn’t necessarily mean it will happen.
-I don’t say that in a pessimistic way, so much as to honor that sometimes, things don’t go how we want or expect.
+I don’t say that in a pessimistic way, so much as to honor that sometimes, things don’t go how we want or expect - sort of like hitting a construction detour while you're on a road trip.
+It' doesn't mean you can't get where you're going; it just means there may be delays, detours, or other surprises along the way.

-Since those words can have many different meanings for different people, I’d like to try and explain what they mean to me – not to tell others what to think or believe, but to create a common understanding:
+Since those words can have many different meanings for different people, I’ll try and explain what they mean to me – not to tell others what to think or believe, but to create a common understanding:

-Compassion is doing my best to love all parts of myself, even on days where I’m a white-hot mess (physically, mentally, &/or emotionally).
-And if it’s emotional, that involves acknowledging that the upset isn’t coming out of nowhere; it’s coming as a reaction to something difficult.
+Compassion is doing my best to love all parts of myself, even on days where I feel like a mess (physically, mentally, &/or emotionally).
+And if it’s emotional, that involves acknowledging that the upset isn’t coming out of nowhere; it’s often coming as a reaction to something difficult (and likely so focused on the difficulty that I ignore &/or forget to notice all the good that coexists with the difficulties).

 Acceptance is about allowing myself to see and work with what is actually happening and how I’m actually feeling, not how I want things to be happening or how want to be feeling.
-Yet, having compassion for the part(s) of me that really wanted things to be different than whatever they are in that particular moment.
+This allows me to have compassion for the part(s) of me that wanted things to be different than they are at any particular moment.
+It also creates space for more peace, creativity, and inspiration as I move forward.

-Surrender is about recognizing that while I have lots of influence over my health, mental wellbeing, and circumstances, this doesn’t always equate to having full control.
+Surrender is about recognizing that while I have lots of influence over my physical health, mental wellbeing, and circumstances, this doesn’t always equate to having full control.
+That may sound like quitting, but it's more about making room for things to happen within and around me, often in serendipitous ways.

 In a weird way, these perspectives and practices create a lot of peace and balance in the midst of chaos.
 Being able to identify the difference between what’s happening, versus how I think and feel about what’s happening, allows me to recognize and release the judgments, limiting beliefs, and the inaccurate ‘meanings’ that I sometimes create.